How noisy is your company?

 Noise also offers a valuable set of guidelines for “decision hygiene” that can help reduce noise.
 “We chose this term because noise reduction, like health hygiene, is prevention against an unidentified enemy,” explain the authors.
 The guidelines include sequencing information, so that judges don’t leap to conclusions too early; aggregating multiple, independent judgments to capture the so-called wisdom of crowds; using shared scales to ground individual judgments; and breaking up complex judgments into more comprehensible components.

-As fascinating and eye-opening as this examination of noise is, the book can be something of a slog because KSS devote more space to admiring the problem than solving it.
+As fascinating and eye-opening as this examination of noise is, the book can be something of a slog because KSS devotes more space to admiring the problem than solving it.
 This is understandable given the authors’ contention not only that the deleterious effects of noise are largely unrecognized, but also that when they are identified, people tend to react with disbelief or outright resistance.
 For instance, after the outrageous variability in criminal sentences was exposed in the 1970s, it took a decade for Senator Edward Kennedy to laboriously shepherd the Sentencing Reform Act of 1984, which created a commission to establish guidelines and mandated sentencing ranges for judges, through Congress.
 As a result, sentencing variability dropped significantly.
 But in 2005, the Supreme Court struck down the law’s sentencing mandates (making them recommendations instead) — and the disparity in sentences doubled.